ExoMars Trace Gas Orbiter and Schiaparelli Mission (2016)

 Trace Gas Orbiter - Searching for signature gases in the Martian atmosphere

-The Orbiter spacecraft is designed by ESA, while Roscosmos provides the launch vehicle.
-A scientific payload with instruments from Russia and Europe will be accommodated on the Orbiter to achieve its scientific objectives.
+The Orbiter spacecraft is designed by ESA, while Roscosmos provides the launch vehicle, a Proton rocket.
+A scientific payload with instruments from Russia and Europe is accommodated on the Orbiter to achieve its scientific objectives.
 The Orbiter will perform detailed, remote observations of the Martian atmosphere, searching for evidence of gases of possible biological importance, such as methane and its degradation products.
-The instruments onboard the Orbiter will carry out a variety of measurements to investigate the location and nature of sources that produce these gases.
+The instruments on the Orbiter will carry out a variety of measurements to investigate the location and nature of sources that produce these gases.
 The scientific mission is expected to begin in December 2017 and will run for five years.
-The Trace Gas Orbiter will also be used to relay data for the 2018 rover mission of the ExoMars programme and until the end of 2022.
+The Trace Gas Orbiter will also be used to relay data for the 2020 rover mission of the ExoMars programme until the end of 2022.

 Schiaparelli prepares for thermal tests.